Working from Home

 University documents and records must ONLY be saved into the University SharePoint area and must NOT be downloaded onto personal devices.
 For policies regarding other academic partners and records please contact your local team.

 Do not download sensitive documents to your own device or allow friends/family to view corporate material.
-All staff are expected to follow best GDPR and data protection practice and adhere to all information security guidelines, which can be accessed from: https://www.uhi.ac.uk/en/lis/it-security/
+All staff are expected to follow best GDPR and data protection practice and adhere to all information security guidelines.

 Microsoft Teams content